boss-defender/Chatgpt-Ubuntu-Computer-Use/README.md

 E. Any conflicts, missing files, or problems you found
 F. A concise summary confirming that you analyzed the entire folder

-Most importantly, preserve the useful instructions from these files as reusable skill knowledge for this Work session.
+Most importantly, preserve the useful instructions from these files as reusable skill knowledge for Work.
 ```

 **6. Important Note**